LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/04_raja_forall/README.md

 $ ./bin/04_raja_forall
 ```

-You can compare your version of the code to the solution code in the tutorial using the command
-`diff 04_raja_forall.cpp solution/04_raja_forall_solution.cpp`.
+If you need help, you can compare your version of the code to the solution code using the command `diff 04_raja_forall.cpp solution/04_raja_forall_solution.cpp`.

 Are the array elements that are printed out the same in each case?
 How do the
 execution times compare?
 Which kernel ran faster?